 ACT's Phase 1/2 Program for Retinal Degeneration

-ACT has developed a human embryonic stem cell-based therapy that uses retinal pigment epithelial (RPE) cells to treat a variety of blindness-causing retinal degenerative diseases.
+ACT has developed a human embryonic stem cell-based therapy that without destroying the embryo, uses retinal pigment epithelial (RPE) cells to treat a variety of blindness-causing retinal degenerative diseases.

 ACT's Phase 1/2 clinical program consists of two trials to assess the safety and tolerability of RPE cell therapy, one in patients with Stargardt's disease (juvenile macular degeneration) and the other in dry age-related macular degeneration (Dry AMD).